Effective date: May 1, 2018

 Forms and Assessments.
 To fully use our services, you may need to fill out forms or assessments that ask for or contain personal information such as your name, contact information, health, and other personal information.
 By providing us with your phone number, you consent to receiving calls from us that may include protected health information.
 We will only communicate by text or voicemail when you opt-in to those communications methods.

 Medical Information.
 In order for us to provide the best care, we may ask you to provide us with certain medical information, for which we will obtain a signed authorization from you.
-In order to support your care, we may also ask you for a description of symptoms, a medical history, life-style descriptions and information on the progress of your care from us or treatment from your provider(s) over the phone, by email, through our Site, or App.
+In order to support your care, we may also ask you for a description of symptoms, a medical history, life-style descriptions and information on the progress of your care from us or treatment from your provider(s) over the phone or by email.

 Correspondence.
 If you correspond with us via email or text, we may gather in a file specific to you the information that you transmit.
 We may keep this information indefinitely, however, you always have the right to have your information returned to your and/or deleted.